LinkedIn is the go-to platform for businesses to create brand awareness, generate leads, and grow sales. And that makes sense, considering:

 LinkedIn groups provide a great way to connect with like-minded individuals and businesses.
 You can boost your profile visibility by staying active in LinkedIn groups.
 Besides, when you provide insight on relevant topics, your brand authority increases, and you are thought of as the market leader.

 While it is essential to expand your network, making relevant connections matters the most.
 As such, you should try to connect with professionals or businesses in your industry, so your odds of showing up in search results can get a boost.

-When you use a hashtag in your post, it helps you reach out to people outside your network.
+Using a hashtags in your post helps you reach out to people outside your network.
 In other words, if someone is following that hashtag, your post would probably appear in their news feed.
 If you’re unsure what hashtags to use, simply select LinkedIn suggested hashtags for your post.

 Here’re a few more tips to optimize your LinkedIn profile:

 - Include your website URL and link to other social media pages

 - Encourage a quick response by including a call-to-action in your profile as well as your content

 When people look for products and services, they take to Google or, for more specific results, LinkedIn.
 Once a user enters a search term, the algorithm compares it with keywords and phrases found on different pages to display the most relevant results.